John McGrath (footballer, born 1938): Port Vale

 He built for the 1981–82 season by signing defender Ray Deakin from Everton; midfielder Geoff Hunter from Crewe Alexandra for £12,000; and forwards Ernie Moss from Chesterfield for £12,000 and Jimmy Greenhoff from the Toronto Blizzard.
 They lost just one of their opening eight games, before their form suffered due to an injury crisis.
-In mid-season, Vale went 15 games unbeaten before another bought of injuries caused their promotion campaign to wither into a seventh-place finish.
+In mid-season, Vale went 15 games unbeaten before another bout of injuries caused their promotion campaign to wither into a seventh-place finish.
 Having drawn 12 home games, McGrath said, "we blew it at Burslem".
 He did, though manage to blood young striker Mark Bright and the following season handed Robbie Earle his debut, both of whom would become top-flight footballers.

 Promotion was eventually achieved with a third-place finish in 1982–83.
 This was despite McGrath selling Mark Chamberlain and Mark Harrison to Stoke for £100,000.
 He made five free signings: John Ridley (a former Valiant), Wayne Cegielski (Wrexham), Les Lawrence (Torquay United), Steve Waddington (Walsall), and Barry Siddall (Sunderland).
 He further sold Neville Chamberlain to Stoke for £40,000, bringing in burly striker Bob Newton from Hartlepool United for £15,000.
 Vale went top of the table despite a goalkeeping crisis which saw Barry Siddall, Neville Southall, Neil McAdam, and Andy Poole between the sticks at different points in the campaign.
 He bought striker Jim Steel from Oldham Athletic for £10,000, whilst letting Ernie Moss go to Lincoln City for a £1,500 fee after judging him to be too old to be of any further use.
 With 34 goals conceded, Vale had the best defensive record in the Football League.

 The following season, however, McGrath conflicted with chairman Jim Lloyd, who instructed him to speak to the press only on team matters; numerous players also were disgruntled over contract issues.
-By December 1983, Vale were three points adrift at the foot of the Third Division and McGrath was sacked.
+The team were beaten 7–0 at Burnley on 26 November, though such was McGrath's popularity that away supporters chanted his name at full-time.
+Vale, though, were three points adrift at the foot of the Third Division and McGrath was sacked on 3 December.
 McGrath had made some poor choices during his final months at the club, signing Ireland international striker Eamonn O'Keefe from Wigan Athletic for £10,000 only to play him in midfield, and allowing player unrest to fester as several rejected new contracts and four stayed at the club on weekly contracts – this was despite Vale paying the third-highest wage bill in the division (£9,000 a week).
 He also offloaded top-scorer Bob Newton to Chesterfield in exchange for Martin Henderson, who was not a success.
 McGrath retained the support of the fans, however, who criticised the board for their decision to sack him.
-His assistant, John Rudge, was appointed as manager and failed to avoid relegation, though would take the club to great success in a 16-year spell at the club.
+His assistant, John Rudge, was appointed as manager and failed to avoid relegation, though would take the club to great success in 16 years at the club.